junxit/us-congress-bills-114/bill.md

       - **(vi)** social or sporting club memberships;
       - **(vii)** meals or entertainment for nonbusiness purposes;
       - **(viii)** luxury or personal items;
-      - **(ix)** lobbying, as described in the Uniform Guidance at 2 CFR 200.450; or
+      - **(ix)** lobbying, as described in the Uniform Guidance at 2 C.F.R.
+200.450; or
       - **(x)** any other purpose the Foundation determines is inappropriate.
     - **(G)** *Review* The Foundation shall review management fee usage for each Foundation award on at least an annual basis for compliance with this paragraph and the Foundation’s Large Facilities Manual.
-  - **(6)** *Report* Not later than 12 months after the date of enactment of this Act, the Director shall submit to Congress a report describing the Foundation’s policies for developing and managing major multi-user research facility construction costs, including a description of any aspects of the policies that diverge from the best practices recommended in Government Accountability Office Report GAO–09–3SP, or any successor report thereto, and the Uniform Guidance in 2 CFR part 200.
+  - **(6)** *Report* Not later than 12 months after the date of enactment of this Act, the Director shall submit to Congress a report describing the Foundation’s policies for developing and managing major multi-user research facility construction costs, including a description of any aspects of the policies that diverge from the best practices recommended in Government Accountability Office Report GAO-09-3SP, or any successor report thereto, and the Uniform Guidance in 2 C.F.R. part 200.
+  - **(7)** *Noncompliance* The Director shall ensure that the Foundation shall take the enforcement actions specified in 45 C.F.R.
+92.43 for noncompliance with this section.

 ## § 4.
 Whistleblower education